Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 triton_client = httpclient.InferenceServerClient(url='127.0.0.1:8000')
 ```

-Then through the `triton_client.infer` interface, you can initiate an inference request to the Triton Server and get the output.
+Then through the `triton_client.infer` interface, you can send an inference request to the Triton Server and get the output.
 A Tirton inference request needs to specify the model, input and output.

-You can see the following code, mainly constructing input and output objects.
-Their configuration is consistent with the previous that in `config.pbtxt`.
-And finally through `triton_client.infer('fast_neural_style', inputs=inputs, outputs=outputs)` to initiate an inference request, its `fast_neural_style` is also consistent with the configuration in `config.pbtxt`.
+The following code is mainly constructing input and output objects.
+The configuration is consistent with that in the `config.pbtxt`.
+And the inference request is sent through `triton_client.infer('fast_neural_style', inputs=inputs, outputs=outputs)`.
+The `fast_neural_style` is also the same as the one in `config.pbtxt`.

 ```python
     inputs = []